Aryo15/Proxima/docs/development/api/deprecations.rst

 Deprecation Helpers
 ===================

-FlaskBB publicly provides tools for handling deprecations and are open to use by plugins or other extensions to FlaskBB.
+Ekaayam publicly provides tools for handling deprecations and are open to use by plugins or other extensions to Ekaayam.
 For example if a plugin wants to deprecate a particular function it could do::

-    from flaskbb.deprecation import FlaskBBDeprecation, deprecated
+    from flaskbb.deprecation import EkaayamDeprecation, deprecated

-    class RemovedInPluginV2(FlaskBBDeprecation):
+    class RemovedInPluginV2(EkaayamDeprecation):
         version = (2, 0, 0)